alexfernandez/alexfernandez.github.io/2020/insane-plane-prices.md

 ### Overbooking

-All this mess of fake and unused tickets used to leave a lot of empty seats on planes.
+All this mess of fake and unused tickets will leave a lot of empty seats on planes.
 So airlines cleverly started to sell more tickets than seats.
 The downside is that sometimes everyone wanted to fly after all, resulting in "overbooking" a plane: